 Part Processing: Jan 29th 2017 – May 1st 2017

 I started by digging out my trusty dremel and sanding a few of the parts.
-In doing so I discovered two things: First, that ABS sands very quickly.
+In doing so I discovered two things: First, that ABS sands very quickly with a dremel.
 Second, sanding ABS gets particles of the stuff EVERYWHERE!
 The amount of plastic dust that sanding Wheatley’s parts creates is ridiculous.
 I’ve had to vacuum the area I’m working in every week.
 I’ve also used the dremel to drill out most of the screw holes.
 Most of the parts assemble quite nicely and allow free range of motion (after a lot of sanding).

 Mishap and Redesign: May 1st 2017 – June 20th 2017